Sacred Heart: Margaret Mary Alacoque

-Sometime around 1681 Alacoque felt compelled to write a personal testament, passionately donating her life completely to Jesus with her own blood.
-With the permission of her superior she used a pocket knife to carve the name of Jesus into her breast and used the blood to sign the document.
-The following account recalls this event:

-Upset by the fact that the wounds which she had cut into her breast were beginning to fade, she attempted to reopen the original wounds on more than one occasion using a knife.
-But, having failed to open them to her liking, she decided to burn her chest with fire.
-This incident placed her in the infirmary:

-De la Colombière directed her to write an account of the apparition, which he discreetly circulated in France and England.
+De la Colombière directed her to write an account of the apparitions, which he discreetly circulated in France and England.
 After his death on 15 February 1682, his journal of spiritual retreats was found to contain a copy in his handwriting of the account that he had requested of Margaret Mary, together with a few reflections on the usefulness of the devotion.
 This journal, including the account – an "offering" to the Sacred Heart in which the devotion was explained – was published at Lyon in 1684.
 The little book was widely read, especially at Paray-le-Monial.
 Margaret Mary reported feeling "dreadful confusion" over the book's contents, but resolved to make the best of it, approving of the book for the spreading of her cherished devotion.
 Along with the Visitandines, priests, religious, and laymen espoused the devotion, particularly the Capuchins.
 The reported apparitions served as a catalyst for the promotion of the devotion to the Sacred Heart.
-Jesuit priest Croiset wrote a book called The Devotion to the Sacred Heart of Jesus, and Joseph de Gallifet promoted the devotion.
+In 1691 Jesuit priest John Croiset wrote a book called De la Dévotion au Sacré Cœur, and Joseph de Gallifet promoted the devotion.
 The mission of propagating the new devotion was especially confided to the religious of the Visitation and to the priests of the Society of Jesus.

-Estelle Faguette

-On the night of 14 February 1876 a domestic servant Estelle Faguette lay in Pellevoisin dying of pulmonary tuberculosis, and reportedly saw the Virgin Mary.
-Four days later, during the fifth apparition, Estelle seemed to be healed instantaneously.
-Altogether she said she experienced fifteen apparitions in the course of 1876.
-Estelle sought and was granted an audience with the Archbishop of Bourges, Monsignor de La Tour d'Auvergne.
-By 12 December 1876 she had received his permission to make and distribute copies of the Scapular of the Sacred Heart.